A place designed for people, surrounded by spaces that capture the essence of Frome’s character.

 Create active spaces for people.

-Connect into existing network of active spaces, particularly along the river.
+Connect into an existing network of active spaces, particularly along the river.
 Allowing a range of spaces from active, to ‘Staying Spaces’.

 Axis – Connections – Network